-- A variety of colourful vegetables, fruits, flowers, and spices, such as blueberries (fresh or frozen), carrots, coffee (instant works well), prepared mustard, greens (dark lettuces, spinach or silver beet), curry powder and others you might want to try
+- A variety of colorful vegetables, fruits, flowers, and spices, such as blueberries (fresh or frozen), carrots, coffee (instant works well), prepared mustard, greens (dark lettuces, spinach), curry powder, and others you might want to try

 - Small containers

 - Paintbrushes or cotton swabs for painting

 - Water

 - Optional: lemon juice and baking soda

 In different small containers, put small amounts of already ground or liquid plant material and add a very small amount of water.
 Mix until forming a thick liquid that can be used to paint.
-Some samples will need to be chopped, ground or crushed into tiny pieces with a little water added.
+Some samples will need to be chopped, ground, or crushed into tiny pieces with a little water added.
 These include the blueberries, carrots, red peppers, and lettuces/spinach.
 Once crushed, the liquid can be filtered using a paper coffee filter.
-Lettuces can be used to make a beautiful green colour by placing the dark leaf over the area to be coloured and running a coin (such as a twenty cent piece) over it.
-The green colour will be transferred to the paper.
-Blueberries and many purple fruits, vegetables and flowers change colour in acidic or basic conditions.
+Lettuces can be used to make a beautiful green color by placing the dark leaf over the area to be colored and running a coin (such as a quarter) over it.
+The green color will be transferred to the paper.
+Blueberries and many purple fruits, vegetables, and flowers change color in acidic or basic conditions.
 If you add a small amount of vinegar to some of the blueberry liquid, it will turn pink.
 When you add baking soda mixed with a little water, the blueberry liquid will turn a beautiful purple.
-You can also use these to "dye" things like cloth, fibers and boiled eggs.
+You can also use these to "dye" things like cloth, fibers, and boiled eggs.

 More Activities!
-Feed your Veggies!
+Feed Your Veggies!